 How Can I Prevent Urinary Tract Infections?

-- Women should wipe from front to back after urinating or having a bowel movement.
+- When you go to the bathroom, wipe from front to back after you urinate or have a bowel movement.